Lakifume/True-Randomization/README.md

 # Changelog

+3.0.6:
+- Implemented progression hints in the randomized game if items are shuffled
+- Made it so that checking the spoiler on the map editor automatically opens the correct map

 3.0.5:
 - Fixed an issue where OD could clip into the ground on custom maps
 - Disabled the long Alfred death cutscene in the Den of Behemoths